stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/UsingEachAbility/Constitution/index.md

 ## Constitution Checks
 A Constitution check can model any attempt to push beyond normal limits.

-### Endurance
+### Athletics
-Endurance checks are made when your character needs to push their bodies beyond normal limits.
-Holding your breath, marching for days, going without sleep or food, and resisting the effects of alcohol are all times when one would roll an endurance check.
+Athletics checks are made when your character needs to push their bodies beyond normal limits.
+Holding your breath, marching for days, going without sleep or food, and resisting the effects of alcohol are all times when one would roll an Athletics check.

 ### Other Constitution Checks
 The GM might call for a Constitution check when you try to accomplish tasks like the following: